 - More engage customers: We ran customer surveys to measure the impact of our engagement solutions on the customer experience.
 Most users found the new interface and insights and advice on how to save water both interesting and helpful.
 70% of engaged customers repeated online visits and 50% shared new data.

 - Managers: Advizzo’s dynamic analytics engine enabled managers at Yarra Valley Water to track usage against customer engagement activity over time.
 This helped measure Key Performance Indicators such as the end-to-end customer engagement funnel and usage change over time.

 - Field and call agents: To help improve call outcomes a portal relating to customer accounts was made available to call agents.
 Using the agent interface, any agent could immediately assess a property’s water usage and efficiency and suggest solutions to reduce consumption.

 “A Digital Meter is like a Fitbit for your home.
 It does not make you fitter on its own, but data can help you take and maintain healthier behaviors.
 Advizzo solutions shape data into empowering insights for all to adopt more sustainable behaviors”

 Adapting to Water Scarcity & Delivering Net Zero

 Experts across the globe agree that Behavior Change and ongoing customer engagement is going to be critical to the success in winning the race to Net Zero.

-On average, Yarra Valley Water’s customers saved 5,400 litres of water per year.
-That’s a combined saving of 49,400 million litres per year.
+On average, Yarra Valley Water’s customers saved 5,400 liters of water per year.
+That’s a combined saving of 49,400 million liters per year.
 And that’s a water, cost and carbon emissions saving that’s not to be sniffed at!